-Butt Monkey: Most of the opponents she face have never seen a miko before, thinking she's a clown or ridiculing the way she looks or talks.
+- Butt-Monkey: Most of the opponents she face have never seen a miko before, thinking she's a clown or ridiculing the way she looks or talks.

-Fanservice: During her ending, Chime made a magical staff for Sakurako that would transform her clothes à la Magical Girl fashion.
+- Fanservice: During her ending, Chime made a magical staff for Sakurako that would transform her clothes à la Magical Girl fashion.
 She immediately tested it out before Chime can warn her about the "going nude" part of the clothing transform, which evidently happens as the small bits of clothing manages to cover any indecent exposure from the player's eyes.

-Unexplained Accent: Noticing a pattern here?
+- Unexplained Accent: Noticing a pattern here?
 Like Al, she has a Japanese accent.
-However, since she is a miko (which means she's obviously meant to be Japanese), and is heavily into anime, the assumption could be made that she is speaking In-UniverseGratuitous English by a generous enough player.
+However, since she is a miko from the game's Eastern kingdom, and is heavily into anime, the assumption could be made that she is speaking In-Universe Gratuitous English by a generous enough player.

-Wrong Genre Savvy: She is an "astrologist" who wants to be a magical girl like in her favorite anime series, and spouts a lot of anime, Magical Girl nonsense to every enemy she faces.
+- Wrong Genre Savvy: She is an "astrologist" who wants to be a magical girl like in her favorite anime series, and spouts a lot of anime, Magical Girl nonsense to every enemy she faces.
 She learns that her differences in upbringing and training means she will be loved and needed by the world just the way she is: An anime-esque Miko.

 Tropes relating to Uruchi:

 - Kill It with Fire: He breathes fire as his shot-type.

 - Luca voiced by mi~aVictor voiced by Jun Kaidou